jake-lester/gv-bday/README.md

-# 🎉 Guy's Birthday Countdown Website
+# 🎉 Birthday Countdown Website

 A beautiful, interactive countdown website that reveals a special birthday postcard when September 5th arrives!